San Diego

 “That’s particularly true in places like San Diego, where land is scarce and there isn’t a lot of development relative to the size of the market and demand for housing,” Krasinski said.

-An ADU—also known as a granny flat, in-law suite or garage apartments—is typically a new detached unit built on a property or a converted garage.
-Property owners considering building an ADU will need to navigate regulations, and the upfront investment can be significant.
-But the potential for additional cash flow has individual investors and large institutional players adding them to properties, Krasinski said.
+An ADU—also known as a granny flat, in-law suite or garage apartment—is typically a new detached unit built on a property or a converted garage.
+There are regulations to navigate, and the upfront investment can be significant, but it can be an opportunity to create cash flow at an existing property.

 Whether you’re ready for financing or looking to streamline your operations, reach out to our San Diego lending, payments and liquidity team.